VishalBhatSoori/devops/README.md

 ## Acknowledgments
 - Thanks to the open-source community for providing tools like Spring Boot, Docker, Jenkins, Puppet, Grafana, and Graphite.
-- Inspired by DevOps best practices and tutorials for building CI/CD pipelines.